Ireneruru/GalaxyGAN_python/README.md

 ##Acknowledge

-This project is the python version of https://github.com/SpaceML/GalaxyGAN.
-Thanks for his work!
+This project is for the space.ml project.